– Why Honesty is NOT The Best Policy!

 As a control mechanism, honesty sucks.

-(And we live in an Outside In prevailing paradigm where wanting to control is epidemic.
+(And we live in an Outside In prevailing paradigm where wanting to control is pandemic.
 Those that have no control yearn for it.
 Those that exercise great deals of control want to hold onto it.
-We try and control via money, sex, humour… even witty words.)
+We try and control via money, sex, humour… yes, even witty words are often put here to ‘influence’.)

 Honesty doesn’t serve ‘the control agenda’ unless you can “spin it” accordingly.